-- Results yet to come: At the time of preparing this version (2.3) of these protocols, all data collection is complete and much measurement of environmental variables but analysis is not yet complete.
-That means that we do not yet know which of these measures matter. - Utilitarian walking: The study focused on utilitarian walking-earlier research indicated that such walking is most affected by environment (compared with recreational walking, for example).
+- Results yet to come: At the time of preparing this version (3.1) of these protocols, all data collection is complete and much measurement of environmental variables but analysis is not yet complete.
+However, preliminary analysis indicates that many environmental features affect the reasong for physical activity (leisure, travel) rather than the overall amount of physical activity of walking. - Utilitarian walking: The study focused on utilitarian walking-earlier research indicated that such walking is most affected by environment (compared with recreational walking, for example).
 While the study is measuring all kinds of walking and physical activity though accelerometry (motion detection), surveys, and a travel and walking diary, the environmental measures were selected through the lens of those features most likely to be associated with utilitarian walking (walking for transportation to work, errands, etc.).
 The main focus of the research is on the residential environment, although as data were collected on work environments, where applicable, many measures were also applied to those environments. - Four categories of measures: Based on a review of earlier research, the study proposed that four kinds of variables might be associated with how much people walk: population density, pedestrian infrastructure and amenities, mixed use or destinations, and street pattern or connectivity.
 We are cast our net widely, however, in terms of actual environmental measurements and will add more transportation-related measures in a later version.
 One of the results of the study will be better knowledge about which environmental variables are most correlated with measured walking and other physical activity, and at what scales.
 The study is also measuring a variety of other variables correlated with walking, however, including those with a spatial component (traffic) and those that are more purely social or psychological. - GIS data: The study area was selected because it had excellent GIS data.
 We still faced some difficulties, however, with less consistent data on the edge of the study sector, and with specific topics such as street trees and sidewalks that were not collected consistently.
 Specific data issues are discussed below. - Urban design inventory: As RWJF funding recipients, we promised to build on an earlier round of RWJF funding to develop measurement instruments.
 Of the measurement grants involving original data collection, one draft inventory was available at the time of our data collection-the inventory by a team led by Marlon Boarnet and Kristen Day of the University of California, Irvine.
 The Twin Cities Walking Study team modified this inventory and the two groups are currently combining inventories into what will be the Irvine-Minnesota inventory (Forsyth et al. 2004a; Day et al. 2005).
 This inventory is based on a sample of road segments, for focus areas and a 0.25 mile (402 meter) buffer around them, and some protocols deal with these sampled segments.